03 Oct Knees Over Toes – Is it Safe?

 The key is that the loading must be progressive and not over the top.
-Progressive loading for a marathon runner when it comes to mileage would be starting at 3 runs of 3 miles one week (9 total miles), then 3 runs of 4 miles the next (12 total miles), and then 2 runs of 6 miles (12 total miles) after that and so on and so forth until they’re built up the knee capacity and stamina to reach marathon mileage.
+Progressive loading for a marathon runner when it comes to mileage would be starting at 3 runs of 3 miles one week (9 total miles), then 3 runs of 4 miles the next (12 total miles), and then 2 runs of 6 miles (12 total miles) after that and so on and so forth until they’ve built up the knee capacity and stamina to reach marathon mileage.
 Or even better, this marathon runner should also be choosing exercises that specifically load the knee to build tissue resilience and increase capacity.
 In the case of building tissue resilience to tolerate the knees over toes position, we should choose exercises in which we try to push the knees over the toes!
-Examples of exercises like these include front squats, forward step downs, anterior lunges, half-kneeling isometrics or any exercise on a wedge which forces the knees over the toes to an even greater degree!
+Examples of exercises like these include front squats, forward step downs, anterior lunges, half-kneeling isometrics, or any exercise on a wedge that forces the knees over the toes to an even greater degree!

 Volume is the most important aspect of training tissue resiliency

 For these exercises, maybe it’s just 1 set of 12 every other day to start.
 Or if you have a higher capacity than someone training for the first time, maybe it’s 3 sets of 8 at 75% 1RM twice a week.
 Volume is all going to depend on YOU.
 Your training history.
 Your anatomy.
 Your sensitivity.
 Phase 3 of our Knee [P]Rehab Program builds off the first two phases and incorporates this principle and progressively builds your exercise volume carefully, which will safely overload the knee joint to build capacity.
 You will find all the exercises below in our program!